Jaredpy/Jaredpy/README.md

 - 👀 I’m interested in learning python 3
 - 🌱 I’m currently learning python 3
 - 💞️ I’m looking to collaborate on python 3
-- 📫 How to reach message me on facebook @jared webster
+- 📫 How to reach me by commenting on a subject
 -

 <!---